Tania (lichen)

-Tania is a genus of lichenized fungi in the family Roccellaceae.
-It has two species.
+Tania is a genus of lichen-forming fungi in the family Roccellaceae.
+It comprises two species.
+"The genus was established in 1995 and is named after the bryologist Benito Ching Tan, who helped collect the original specimen from Mount Kinabalu.
+These lichens are distinguished by their unusual cotton-wool-like appearance that forms loose, fibrous crusts on tree bark, unlike the smooth surfaces typical of other lichens.

+Taxonomy

 The genus was circumscribed by Maria Egea Fernández, Pilar Torrente and Harrie Sipman in 1995, with Tania lanosa assigned as the type, and at that time, only species.
 A second species, T. mohamedii, was added to the genus in 2006.
-The genus name honours bryologist Benito Ching Tan (1946–2016), who organized the expedition to Mount Kinabalu and collected the type species with Sipman.
+The genus name honours the bryologist Benito Ching Tan (1946–2016), who organized the expedition to Mount Kinabalu and collected the type species with Sipman.